Call our lettings team today: 01905 675999

 Will existing tenancies need to be replaced?

-No. Existing Assured Shorthold Tenancies automatically convert to periodic tenancies, although landlords must provide the Government's Information Sheet by the required deadline.
+No. Existing Assured Shorthold Tenancies automatically convert to Assured Periodic Tenancies, although landlords must provide the Government's Information Sheet by the required deadline.

 Could landlords face fines for non-compliance?